-there were no delays caused by weather and the respective detonations occurred on the scheduled days: May 28, June 14, and June 22, 1956.
+Owing to the relatively small size of the detonations associated with there were no delays caused by weather and the respective detonations occurred on the scheduled days: May 28, June 14, and June 22, 1956.

-A second device was accomplished as a joint effort of TU-11 and TU-12 of UCRL. was detonated on July 3, 1956.
+A The assembly mission for the was accomplished as a joint effort of TU-11 and TU-12 of UCRL. detonated on July 3, 1956.

-4.12 TOT 12, UCRL ASSEMBLY B
+4.12 TASK UNIT 12, UCRL ASSEMBLY B

-The prime function of TU-12 was the field assembly
+The prime function of TU-12 was the field assembly of the large devices